 If you want to join the list, you have to click the link.
 Otherwise, you will not hear from the company.

-This is called double opt-in leads.
+These are called double opt-in leads.
 It is a way of protecting the integrity of an email list.

 People sometimes type in the wrong email address.
 Or they change their mind after opting in.
 A double opt-in gives them the chance at the realization.

-There is nothing wrong with single opt-in leads strategy.
+There is nothing wrong with a single opt-in leads strategy.
 Just ensure via the lead capture form that the user wants to receive marketing messages from you.